 Equally, for those who have been infected and infectious with COVID 19, a continued positive test result does not mean they are still infectious to others.
 Some people have a positive test for weeks after onset of symptoms, but latest evidence shows they do not spread infection after they have fully recovered.
-People with COVID-19 infection who are 14 days after onset of infection and have not had a fever for the last five of the 14 days are no longer infectious.
-Retesting for COVID-19 beyond 14 days has no value, other than in very exceptional circumstances.
+For people with a diagnosis of COVID-19 infection who are in a RCF or are planning to move into a RCF the period of isolation is 14 days after onset of infection with no fever for the last five of this period This remains the case although the infectious period is now 10 days with no fever for the last 5 days for people who do not require hospitalisation for care of COVID-19 or who are not resident in LTRCF.
+Note that repeat testing at the end of the isolation period is generally not appropriate though exceptions may arise in the context of discussion with Microbiology, Infectious Disease or Public Health.